Civil Engineering ( Environment and Energy ) MEng

 This programme will significantly enhanced employment opportunities for graduates with the trend in recent years in the industry being towards recruitment of specialist Masters level graduates.

-The graduates of 2012, 2013, 2014, 2015 & 2016 have found employment with private sector firms such as JBA Consulting, GlaxoSmithKlein Ireland, RPS Group, MottMacDonald, Arup, O2 Environmental, JB Barry Consulting, DJF Consulting.
+Graduates have found have found employment with private sector firms such as JBA Consulting, GlaxoSmithKlein Ireland, RPS Group, MottMacDonald, Arup, O2 Environmental, JB Barry Consulting, DJF Consulting.
 Others have been employed by the Office of Public Works, Bord Gáis, and ESB International.

 - Please note that applicants will be required to pay an acceptance fee of €500 online if a place on a course is offered.
 This fee is deductible from the overall course fee.